The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software

 PRTG supports Secure Sockets Layer (SSL) to encrypt all data entered and shown in the Web Interface , in the Enterprise Console , or in the Smartphone Apps .
 This ensures that no sensitive information can be intercepted when sending data between the PRTG core server and your client software.

 The PRTG Certificate Importer combines and converts all files that a CA bundle contains automatically for the use with PRTG and stores the certificate files into the correct path on your PRTG server.
 In the best case, you just provide the path to your received CA bundle and let the tool do the rest.
-We strongly recommend you to use the PRTG Certificate Importer if you want to install a trusted certificate for PRTG!
+We strongly recommend that you use the PRTG Certificate Importer if you want to install a trusted certificate for PRTG!

 For more information about this tool and to download it, please see section More.